xangxiong/teleport/rfd/0087--access-request-notification-routing.md

 ## Why

 - Teleport access request routing is not configured the same way depending on the plugin: Pagerduty uses annotations while most plugins use a role_to_recipient map in the plugin config.
 Users leveraging both PagerDuty and Slack plugins have to deal with two configuration languages.
-- Current Pageduty request routing applies the same rule to all requests from the same role, regardless of the requested role.
+- Current Pagerduty request routing applies the same rule to all requests from the same role, regardless of the requested role.
 All access requests don't have the same severity, users wanting to route access requests differently have to create multiple roles.
-Depemding on the company size and strucutre cardinality can become a problem.
+Depending on the company size and structure cardinality can become a problem.
 See https://github.com/gravitational/teleport-plugins/issues/597
 - Access request routing map baked in the plugin deployment:
   - Will become huge for big orgs
   - Requires redeploying each time a change is done